judgej/wc-api-custom-meta/README.md

 It is necessary to install this plugin on the WC site providing the API.
-I have raised a ticket asking whether this can ever be a core feature of WooCommerce, but the ticket has been rejected (rather rudely):
+I have raised a ticket asking whether this can ever be a core feature of WooCommerce, but the ticket has been rejected:

 https://github.com/woothemes/woocommerce/issues/7593